 In the culinary arts, the term en papillote refers to a moist-heat cooking method where the food is enclosed in a packet of parchment paper or foil and then cooked in the oven.
-Delicate foods such as fish may be cooked en papillote as they can be quickly cooked by this steaming method.
+Delicate foods such as chicken breast or fish may be cooked en papillote as they can be quickly cooked by this steaming method.

 - Pronunciation: ON poppy-YOTE

-- Word Meaning: En papillote means "in paper" or "in parchment" in French.
+- Word meaning: En papillote means "in paper" or "in parchment" in French.
 In Italian, it is al cartoccio.